 - Adaptation Expansion: The anime gives some time to him and shows his former master, a naginata-wielding ogre named Rengokuki.

 - Breath Weapon: Can spew fire.

-- In the manga at least, in the anime it does take some creativity to beat him as Inuyasha can't hit him due to this speed.
+- Curb-Stomp Battle: In the manga Inuyasha deals with him in one blow.
+Averted in the anime where it does take some creativity to beat him as Inuyasha can't hit him due to this speed.
 So he tricks Entei into following him into a cave where there is narrow space to dodge and finishes him with a wind scar.

 - Flaming Hair

 - I Fight for the Strongest Side: Will only let those he deems powerful ride him.
 When he first meets Hakudoshi and stares him down, he quickly bucks his former owner, Rengokuki, off him.

 - Playing with Fire: He's costantly on fire.